Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 1 year

-Exception for feral hog location at night for lethal control only.
-No exception for post-harvest deer recovery.
+Exception: feral hog location at night for lethal control permitted.

 ClassificationClass C Misdemeanor